 Heinz doesn’t address the ‘apple cider flavored’ option on its site, but here’s what they have to say about their clear distilled vinegar:

 Heinz® Distilled White Vinegar is made from sun-ripened grain and crystal clear water.

 Sun-ripened grain.
 That sounds nice, doesn’t it?
 But the picture that accompanies that statement shows an ear of corn.
 And you can bet that corn is transgenically modified.
 Now, this may not change your buying habits at all.
 You might not be concerned about the idea of using potentially genetically modified ingredients in your canning.
 If you are, though, here’s what you need to know about choosing vinegar for pickling and canning recipes.

-Heinz now addresses this on their FAQ page:
+Heinz now addresses this issue on their FAQ page: